phi-school/project-templates/node-ts-monorepo/README.md

 ## Contributing

 Contributions are welcome!
-See the [Contributing & Development](../README.md#contributing--development) entry in the repository root for more info.
+For a detailed guide on how to contribute, please refer to the [Contributing & Development](../README.md#contributing--development) section in the repository root.

 <div align="right">